arduino/docs-content/content/micropython/06.communication/i2c/i2c.md

 ```

 **Expected Output:**
 In the REPL terminal, you will see accelerometer data displayed every second.
-For example:

 ![Expected Output](assets/repl-i2c-sensor.gif)

 ```